Emergent Weyl-like points in periodically modulated systems: Numerical results for Floquet engineering

-As shown in Fig.~\ref{fig_Weyl_nodes_linearly_together}, the positions of the Floquet Weyl-like nodes [Fig.~\ref{fig_Weyl_nodes_linearly_together}(a)] and the Floquet Weyl nodes [Fig.~\ref{fig_Weyl_nodes_linearly_together}(b)] can be controlled by the light intensity $A_{0}$.
-Particularly, when $A_{0}$ reaches a threshold value of approximately $\sim1.034$ nm$^{-1}$, the two Floquet Weyl-like nodes (or Floquet Weyl nodes) merge into a single node, signaling a topological transition.
+Based on Eqs.~\eqref{eq:Weyl-like_nodes} and \eqref{eq:Weyl_nodes}, the positions of the Floquet Weyl-like nodes and Floquet Weyl nodes can be plotted, as shown in Fig.~\ref{fig_Weyl_nodes_linearly_together}.
+Figures~\ref{fig_Weyl_nodes_linearly_together}(a) and \ref{fig_Weyl_nodes_linearly_together}(b) illustrate that the locations of these nodes are tunable via the light intensity $A_{0}$.
+Notably, when $A_{0}$ reaches a critical value of $\sim1.034$ (nm)$^{-1}$, the two Floquet Weyl-like nodes (or Floquet Weyl nodes) merge into a single point, indicating a topological phase transition.

+In parallel, using Eqs.~\eqref{eq:conductivity3D_last_F} and \eqref{eq:conductivity3D_Weyl_last_F}, the total 3D Hall conductivity as a function of $A_{0}$ is calculated for both the Floquet Weyl-like model and the Floquet Weyl semimetal, as shown in Fig.~\ref{fig_Hall3D_linearly_together}.
+The results show that the total 3D Hall conductivity decreases monotonically with increasing $A_{0}$, ultimately approaching zero as $A_{0}$ nears the critical value of $\sim1.034$ (nm)$^{-1}$.